Table of Contents

 The face and its facial expressions, also known as microexpressions, are the window to the soul.
 If you know how to read them.
 The good news is we can tell a lot about someone by their face.

 The Face of a Leader:

-Look at these faces of CEOs, can you tell which ones are the most profitable?
+Look at these faces of CEOs.
+Can you tell which ones have the most profitable companies?

-In this study by Nicholas Rule and Nalini Ambady, researchers asked participants to rate these CEO’s based on their picture.
-Their ratings accurately correlated to the amount of profits the CEOs made.
+In this study by Nicholas Rule and Nalini Ambady, researchers asked participants to rate these CEOs based on their picture.
+Their ratings accurately correlated to the level of profit the CEO’s company made.
 Answers: J. David J. O’reilly (Chevron), G. James Mulva (Conoco Phillips), C. H. Lee Scott Jr. (Walmart).

 How to Read Facial Expressions:

 Knowing how to read and interpret microexpressions is an essential part of understanding nonverbal behavior and reading people.
 Here is my brief guide to understanding the microexpression.

-A microexpression is a brief, involuntary facial expression that is shown on the face of humans according to the emotions that are being experienced.
-Unlike regular pro-longed facial expressions, it is difficult to fake a microexpression.
+A microexpression is a brief, involuntary facial expression that appears on a person’s face according to the emotions being experienced.
+Unlike regular, pro-longed facial expressions, it is difficult to fake a microexpression.